2007 New York Giants season: NFC Wild Card Game: at (4) Tampa Bay Buccaneers

-NFC Divisional Game: at Dallas Cowboys
+NFC Divisional Playoffs: at (1) Dallas Cowboys

 The Giants advanced to the NFC Title Game for the first time since 2000 with a 21–17 victory over the top-seeded Dallas Cowboys.
 The Giants were not expected to win, or even give the Cowboys much difficulty, having lost both regular season games to the Cowboys.
 The Giants would have to deal with a hostile crowd as the Cowboys with the best record in the NFC had gained home field advantage throughout the playoffs.
 This meant the Cowboys had 2 weeks of rest to prepare for a team they played twice a year, while the lower seeded Wildcard Giants had to play against Tampa Bay in the Wildcard round of the playoffs.
 Making matters worse for the Giants, the Cowboys had #1 receiver Terrell Owens back after he had missed the last two games of the regular season due to an injury, and had #3 receiver Terry Glenn playing just his second game of the season after undergoing knee surgery.
 Dallas played ball control offense, a strategy the Giants are usually known for.
 The Cowboys won the battle for time of possession, having possession for far longer than the Giants.
 With a quick score, the Giants were able to overcome very long, time-consuming drives by the Cowboys in the win.
 Eli Manning had another good game, completing 66% of his passes with 12 out of 18 passes for 163 yards and throwing 2 touchdowns and no interceptions.
 Both of his TD passes were caught by veteran receiver Amani Toomer.

 The game began with the Giants receiving an opening kickoff.
 After three Brandon Jacobs runs netted 20 yards, Eli Manning hit Amani Toomer on a crossing route towards the left sideline.
 Toomer then maneuvered past cornerback Anthony Henry before outrunning safeties Ken Hamlin and Roy Williams down the sideline for a 52-yard touchdown just 2:58 into the game.